Aidan Key – Founder and Executive Director (he)

 I became the volunteer coordinator for Gender Odyssey in 2016.
 I moved to the Seattle area 6 years ago.
 Since then I have spent my time working as a volunteer and volunteer coordinator with various organizations.
 Gender Odyssey is one that is close to my heart.

-Brenda Bowers has been involved in Gender Odyssey from its inception, first as Family Kids Camp creator, then as a workshop facilitator, family liaison, and vendor coordinator.
-She and her son Bronze, 10, and daughter Olivia, 23, have loved being a part of the Kids Camp and the conference for 8 years now.
+Brenda has been involved in Gender Odyssey from its inception, first as Family Kids Camp creator, then as a workshop facilitator, family liaison, and vendor coordinator.
+She and her son Bronze, 11, and daughter Olivia, 25, have loved being a part of the kids camp and the conference for 10 years now.
 Brenda holds a degree in communications and is a treatment and recovery grant administrator with the State of Alaska.
-She is also the identical twin sister of conference organizer Aidan Key, and will happily share with you the subtle distinctions on how to tell them apart!
+She is also the identical twin sister of conference organizer Aidan Key, and will happily share with you the subtle distinctions in how to tell them apart!

 Michael is Gender Odyssey’s conference director.
 He’s also a writer, rock star, storyteller, body builder, award-winning social justice advocate, and aging queer trans guy.
 Michael has published myriad books, articles, and blogs, including the title essay of the much-acclaimed anthology, Manning Up: Transsexual Men on Finding Brotherhood, Family, and Themselves (Transgress Press, 2014).
 He received a Master of Public Health Policy and Management from the University of Arizona and a BS in Communications from Butler University.